coopersimon/oxide-7/README.md

 * Kirby's Dreamland 3 (Unrecognised ROM config)
 * Kirby's Super Star (Unrecognised ROM config)
 * Donkey Kong Country (intro and title screen look good, gameplay doesn't show sprites (but some issues are resolved otherwise))
-* Donkey Kong Country 2 (the same as above and eventually breaks due to BCD!)
+* Donkey Kong Country 2 (the same as above and eventually breaks due to audio not returning what it expects (this seems like a regression?))
-* Chrono Trigger (uses interlacing and breaks anyway due to BCD)
+* Chrono Trigger (uses interlacing)
 * Pilotwings (uses interlacing)
-* Super Baseball 2020 (intro and title look good, game breaks as soon as gameplay is about to begin due to BCD)
+* Super Baseball 2020 (works pretty well)

 ### TODO: